abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 ### Geolocation `server.geolocation_ipaddr`

-`server.geolocation_ipaddr` is used by geoip to locate the external ip of the service.
-Change this value to help geoip to locate your service
+`server.geolocation_ipaddr` is used by the GeoIP subsystem to determine the external IP address of the service.
+Update this value with your service's actual external IP address to enable accurate geolocation and Active Directory site and subnet queries.

 ```